 - Ensure that your event is in accordance with all ASAA bylaws and policies, including meeting all requirements for interschool competition and invitational events (page 52 of the 2017/18 ASAA policy handbook)

-- Complete the appropriate sanction form and send it to the ASAA office at least 30 days prior to your event
+- Complete the appropriate sanction form and send it to the ASAA office at least 30 days prior to your event A $200 late sanctioning fee will be assessed to the host school or institution, if sanction form is not submitted on time.

 - Await confirmation from the ASAA office that your event is sanctioned.
 Note that all sanctioned events will be posted on the ASAA website under “Tournament Listings”.